davegardnerisme/cruftflake/readme.md

 ## Implementation

+This project was motivated by personal curiosity and also my [inability to get Twitter's project to build](https://github.com/twitter/snowflake/issues/8).

+The implementation copies Twitter - generating 64 bit IDs.

+  - time - 41 bits
+  - configured machine ID - 10 bits
+  - sequence number - 12 bits

-Has a custom epoch that means it can generate IDs until 2081-09-06.
+Has a custom epoch that means it can generate IDs until 2081-09-06 (not the same epoch as Snowflake).

 ## Running

-Remember to git submodule init.
-Two scripts provided.
+Git clone and then remember to `git submodule init`.
+You should run the tests to verify things are OK:

+    phpunit --bootstrap test/bootstrap.php test/

+There are two scripts provided for playing about with.

-1. The generator
+1. The generator (the server)

     ./scripts/cruftflake.php